 What Is the History of Belviq’s Approval?

 When Belviq was approved by the FDA in 2012, it was the first weight-loss medication to get the green light from the agency in over a decade.
 Previous weight-loss medications resulted in scandal after they were linked to pulmonary problems.
 There were similar concerns when Belviq was being approved.
-In fact, at the time, the nonprofit consumer advocacy group Public Citizen urged the FDA not to approve the drug due to possible effects on the cardiovascular system.
+In fact, at the time, the nonprofit consumer advocacy group Public Citizen urged the FDA not to approve the drug due to effects on the cardiovascular system.

 How Is Belviq Linked to Cancer?